Weber Grill Brush Recall — 3.2 Million Units

 • Inspect your grill grate carefully for any loose wire bristles before cooking

-• Examine food closely before eating — especially food that was cooked on a grill recently cleaned with a wire brush
+• Examine food closely before eating — especially food cooked on a grill recently cleaned with a wire brush

 • Consider switching to non-wire grill cleaning alternatives (nylon brushes, wooden scrapers, grill stones, or balled aluminum foil)